Published Jun 16, 2024 · Updated Feb 23, 2026

 What role do industry links and practical experience play?

 Students value structured exposure to industry practice.
-Embed live briefs, guest lectures and authentic project work that mirror newsroom, production or post workflows.
-While extended placements appear less central to this cohort, capstone projects and short-form client work replicate real conditions and build portfolios.
+Embed live briefs, guest lectures and authentic project work that mirror newsroom, production or post-production workflows.
+While extended placements appear less central to this cohort, capstone projects and short-form client work can replicate real conditions and build portfolios.
 Sustained relationships with practitioners keep content current and enhance employability.

 Which assessment methods align with media practice and fairness?